-One of the best ‘games’ to teach whilst still a puppy is for him to go to a special bed or mat and lie down on it.
-Over time he learns to stay on the mat until he is given permission to get off.
-Once equipped with this skill, a dog is much easier to control when visitors come over and he can also be taken to friends’ houses or to outdoor events.
-By simply taking the special mat and placing the dog on it, there is no risk of him wandering around or jumping on people.
+One of the best ‘games’ to teach your dog whilst it’s still a puppy is for it to go to a special bed or mat and lie down on it.
+Over time it learns to stay on the mat until it is given permission to get off.
+Once equipped with this skill, a dog is much easier to control when visitors come over and it can also be taken to friends’ houses or to outdoor events.
+By simply taking the special mat and placing the dog on it, there is no risk of it wandering around or jumping on people.

 “Go To” is a game that can be taught in the lounge room.
 Remove all distractions from the area such as other animals, people and toys so that the puppy can concentrate and bring out the ‘special mat’ which in the beginning will only be used during training sessions.

 Prepare a large quantity of the puppy’s favourite treats to use as a reward.
 These might be cooked sausage, chicken or liver treats broken into very small pieces so as not to fill up the puppy too quickly since a hungry puppy will be more prepared to work harder for a treat.